Maximon9/mechcommit/README.md

 ## Requirements

--   You gotta have git
+-   You gotta have git.
 -   Make sure you have a Git repository initialized in your workspace.

 ## Extension Settings